spxp/spxp-specs/SpxpProfileSpec-V02.md

 Every social profile is uniquely identified by an asymmetric cryptographic key pair.
 This key pair must use Elliptic Curve keys based on the curve “P-256” and has to comply with [RFC 7518 “JSON Web Algorithms (JWA)”](https://tools.ietf.org/html/rfc7518).
-> Note: The curve is subject to change in a later protocol version

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX change in this version

 ### 1.2 Profile URL
 Every social profile is addressed by a URL as defined in [RFC 1738 “Uniform Resource Locators (URL)”](https://tools.ietf.org/html/rfc1738).
 Every protocol client must support at least the scheme “https” and can choose to additionally support the scheme “http” and others.

-### 1.3 Unique profile identification
-The cryptographic key takes precedence over the URL.
-Two profiles published under different URLs but using the same cryptographic key must be considered identical.
-And data signed with different cryptographic keys delivered by the same URL must be treated as different profiles.
-If a profile client detects a change in the signing key used by the profile behind a URL, it has to warn the user and must not present the data signed by different keys as belonging to the same profile, unless the profile has explicitly announced a key rollover.
-> This protocol version does not yet specify how data gets signed with the profile key.
-> Explicit announcements of profile relocations and key rollovers are not yet specified in this version of the SPXP
-> protocol and will be added later.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX change in this version

 ## 2 Communication protocols
 Data is exchanged between participating clients and servers via HTTP, preferably over TLS (i.e. HTTPS).
 Clients and